zenml-io/zenml/docs/book/how-to/configuring-zenml/environment-variables.md

 ## Disable step logs

-Usually, ZenML [stores step logs in the artifact store](broken-reference), but this can sometimes cause performance bottlenecks, especially if the code utilizes progress bars.
+Usually, ZenML [stores step logs in the artifact store](../../how-to/overview/enable-or-disable-logs-storing.md), but this can sometimes cause performance bottlenecks, especially if the code utilizes progress bars.

 If you want to configure whether logged output from steps is stored or not, set the `ZENML_DISABLE_STEP_LOGS_STORAGE` environment variable to `true`.
-Note that this will mean that logs from your steps will no longer be stored and thus won't be visible on the dashboard any more.
+Note that this will mean that logs from your steps will no longer be stored and thus won't be visible on the dashboard anymore.

 ```bash
 export ZENML_DISABLE_STEP_LOGS_STORAGE=false